Capturing and sharing a screen recording can be the quickest, easiest, and most effective way of sharing knowledge in

 It also allows you to add elements like hotspots and quizzes inside your videos which help make them more interactive.

-Another thing I like about Camtasia is the audio effects it provides, so you can achieve things like removing background noise, audio compression, modify clip speed, etc. pretty easily.
+Another thing I like about Camtasia is the audio effects it provides, so you can achieve things like removing background noise, audio compression, modifying clip speed, etc. pretty easily.

-In terms of export options, you can produce videos as MP4, EVI, or a GIF and store them either locally or directly upload them to all the standard places like Dropbox, Google Drive, YouTube, etc.
+In terms of export options, you can produce videos in the .mp4, .evi, or .gif format and store them either locally or directly upload them to all the standard places like Dropbox, Google Drive, YouTube, etc.

 Since Camtasia has so much to offer, there is definitely a learning curve associated with using it.
 However, the software is user-friendly, so anyone can learn and use it.

 As far as system compatibility is concerned, you can use Camtasia on both Windows and Mac, and you can also use it for recording your iOS device directly by connecting it to a Mac.

 Now pricing for Camtasia starts at $249 as a one-time fee for up to two machines and you can also get a volume discount if you want to buy multiple licenses.

 Having said that, Camtasia is overall the most powerful screencasting software out there, and if you are looking to create professional-quality videos for your courses or any other purpose, it will be certainly worth the price.